adampash/adampash.github.io/_posts/2013-09-26-300-days-of-horse-twerk-fails.md

 > Was our happily ever after as simple as making him a few sandwiches?

 Great question!
 No, it's not that simple!
-But you already new that.
+But you already knew that.
 Unless by "happily ever after" you meant "financial success through selling the rights to my list of sandwiches," in which case, maybe.
-Your odds don't look as good as 40 Days, but we also live in a world where Seth MAcFarlane has 800 shows currently in production, so this might just work out for you.
+Your odds don't look as good as 40 Days, but we also live in a world where Seth MacFarlane has 800 shows currently in production, so this might just work out for you.

 ***